-If you have ever had a toddler in your home, you have undoubtedly experienced days where nothing you did was right.
+If you have ever had a toddler or preschooler in your home, you have undoubtedly experienced days where nothing you did was right.
 They wanted the pink cup, not the blue cup.
 They wanted oatmeal, not fruit.
 They wanted milk, not water.
 And the list goes on….

 We are experiencing this with our toddler almost daily.
 She is having the biggest tantrums over what seems like nothing.
 In these moments, my body and mind instantly react by first wanting to use logic with her, and second, when she doesn’t understand my reasoning, I feel my body wanting to join her world of chaos and yell at her just to be quiet and drink from the dang blue cup.

-These are the moments when we want to remember that our children are not accessing the logical part of their brain.
+These are the moments when we want to remember that our children are not accessing the logical part of their brains.
 Our words are meaningless to them in these moments, and the most powerful thing we can do is be the calm in their storm.

 Instead of using logic or yelling, I can be calm.
 I can narrate what is happening using a confident and calm tone of voice to say: “It’s tough to drink from the blue cup; you want the pink cup!”
-I can wait with her as she calms back down, borrowing my calm with taking deep breaths, and I can simply be with her as she moves through her wave of emotion, trusting that over time she will learn how to calm herself in this same way.
+I can wait with her as she calms back down, borrowing my calm by taking deep breaths, and I can simply be with her as she moves through her wave of emotion, trusting that over time, she will learn how to calm herself in this same way.

 1. Your logic and reasoning during moments of tantrums will likely not be understood.

-2. Your little toddler’s brain is still developing.
+2. Your child’s brain is still developing.

 Your little one’s prefrontal cortex is not yet developed.
 This part of their brain is responsible for regulating emotions, thinking before leaping, empathy, self-reflection, and logical thinking.
-In moments of dysregulation, their primitive fight or flight reactions take over.
+In moments of dysregulation, their primitive fight-or-flight reactions take over.
 This is where we see crying, tantrums, yelling, and kicking.
 They need your calm to find their calm because they can’t think logically when they are dysregulated.

 3. It’s not about the milk being “too milky.”